Deep Brain Stimulation Program | Our Team

-Dr. Malhado-Chang is an assistant clinical professor of Neurology at UC Davis.
+Dr. Malhado-Chang is an associate clinical professor of Neurology at UC Davis.
 Specializing in movement disorders, she has specialized training in the diagnosis and treatment of conditions such as Parkinson's disease, focal and generalized dystonia, tremor, Restless Legs Syndrome, and Parkinson's Plus Syndromes such as multiple system atrophy and progressive supranuclear palsy.

 Vicki Wheelock, M.D.

 Dr. Wheelock is a clinical professor of Neurology at UC Davis.
 As a neurologist specializing in Movement Disorders, she has special interests in Huntington’s disease, Parkinson’s disease and ataxia.
 She directs the Huntington's Disease Center of Excellence at UC Davis and has extensive expertise in the treatment of Parkinson’s’ disease, including both medical therapies and deep brain stimulation.

 Neuropsychology / Psychiatry